puma13992/cinematography/README.md

 - **Edit a movie**

-  - If the user is the owner of the movie, he/she can edit it by clicking on the three dots to get to the drop-down edit icon on the single movie page.
+  - If the authenticated user is the owner of the movie, he/she can edit it by clicking on the three dots to get to the drop-down edit icon on the single movie page.
   - Every item can be changed.

   ![Edit movie form](/documentation/features/edit-movie-form.png)